neubauerseth/neubauerseth.github.io/README.md

-Hello, this is my personal website that I have created using html,CSS, and a little java script.
+Hello, this is my personal website that I have created using html, CSS, and a little java script.

 Feel free to check out my website: neubauerseth.github.io